AdrianPricopie/Python-API-Testing-/README.md

 1.Verifiy that i can log in successful with valid credentials and  generates acces token

 - HTTPS method for request:POST
-- Test types / techniques used:Positive testing,unit testing,blackbox testing;
+- Test types / techniques used:Positive testing,blackbox testing;
 - How I checked:response status is 201 and "accessToken" is present in the set of keys (keys()) of the JSON response received from the server.
 - [Link to test_api_clients](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_api_clients.py).

 2.Verify API Status Endpoint Returns 'OK' Status

 - HTTPS method for request:GET
-- Test types / techniques used:Positive testing,unit testing,blackbox testing;
+- Test types / techniques used:Positive testing,blackbox testing;
 - How I checked:response status is 200 OK.
 - [Link to test_status](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_status.py).

 3.Verify Successful Retrieval of All Books

 - HTTPS method for request:GET
-- Test types / techniques used:Positive testing,unit testing,blackbox testing;
+- Test types / techniques used:Positive testing,blackbox testing;
 - How I checked:response status is 200 OK,the length of the JSON response array is 6,For each book, it checks if certain keys ("id", "name", "type", "available") are present in the keys of the book's dictionary.
 If any of these keys is missing, the test will fail.
 - [Link to test_books](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_books.py).

 4.Verify Retrieval of All Fiction Books

 - HTTPS method for request:GET
-- Test types / techniques used:Positive testing,unit testing,blackbox testing;
+- Test types / techniques used:Positive testing,blackbox testing;
 - How I checked:response status is 200 OK,Iterate through each book in the response and check if its type is "fiction"
 - [Link to test_books](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_books.py).

 5.Verify Retrieval of All Non-Fiction Books

 - HTTPS method for request:GET
-- Test types / techniques used:Positive testing,unit testing,blackbox testing;
+- Test types / techniques used:Positive testing,blackbox testing;
 - How I checked:response status is 200 OK,Iterate through each book in the response and check if its type is "non-fiction"
 - [Link to test_books](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_books.py).

 6.Verify Limiting Number of Books in the Response

 - HTTPS method for request:GET
-- Test types / techniques used:Positive testing,unit testing,blackbox testing;
+- Test types / techniques used:Positive testing,blackbox testing;
 - How I checked:response status is 200 OK, Send a request to get books with a limit of 3 using the get_all_books function and the number of books in the response is less than or equal to 3.
 - [Link to test_books](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_books.py).

 7.Verify Retrieval of a Specific Book

 - HTTPS method for request:GET
-- Test types / techniques used:Positive testing,unit testing,blackbox testing;
+- Test types / techniques used:Positive testing,blackbox testing;
 - How I checked:response status is 200 OK,ID of the book in the response is 1.
 - [Link to test_books](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_books.py).

 8.Verify Handling of Invalid Book Type in Query

 - HTTPS method for request:GET
-- Test types / techniques used:Negative testing,unit testing,blackbox testing;
+- Test types / techniques used:Negative testing,blackbox testing;
 - How I checked:response status is 400 bad request,Check if the error message in the response matches the expected error message.
 - [Link to test_books](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_books.py).

 9.Verify Handling of Excessive Limit in Query

 - HTTPS method for request:GET
-- Test types / techniques used:Negative testing,unit testing,blackbox testing,boundary value
+- Test types / techniques used:Negative testing,blackbox testing,boundary value
 - How I checked:response status is 400 bad request,Check if the error message in the response matches the expected error message.
 - [Link to test_books](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_books.py).

 10.Verify Handling of Non-Existent Book

 - HTTPS method for request:GET
-- Test types / techniques used:Negative testing,unit testing,blackbox testing
+- Test types / techniques used:Negative testing,blackbox testing
 - How I checked:response status is 400 bad request,It checks if the JSON response contains an 'error' key with a corresponding message.
 The error message should indicate that there is no book with the specified ID
 - [Link to test_books](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_books.py).

 11.Verify Handling of Negative Limit in Query

 - HTTPS method for request:GET
-- Test types / techniques used:Negative testing,unit testing,blackbox testing,boundary value
+- Test types / techniques used:Negative testing,blackbox testing,boundary value
 - How I checked:response status is 400 bad request,It checks if the JSON response contains an 'error' key with a corresponding message.
 The error message should indicate that the provided limit value is invalid and must be greater than 0.
 - [Link to test_books](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_books.py).

 12.Verify Retrieval of Books with Valid Limit and Type

 - HTTPS method for request:GET
-- Test types / techniques used:Negative testing,unit testing,blackbox testing
+- Test types / techniques used:Negative testing,blackbox testing
 - How I checked:response status is 200 OK,It checks if the number of books in the response is less than or equal to 2.
 This ensures that the system respects the specified limit,It iterates through each book in the response and checks if the book type is "fiction".
 This ensures that all books in the response have the correct book type.
 - [Link to test_books](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_books.py).

 13.Verification of order submission

 - HTTPS method for request:POST
-- Test types / techniques used:Postive testing,unit testing,blackbox testing
+- Test types / techniques used:Postive testing,blackbox testing
 - How I checked:response status is 200 OK,Verify if the 'created' key in the JSON response is True,Verify if the 'orderId' key exists in the set of keys of the JSON response.
 - [Link to test_order](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_order.py).

 14.Verify Handling of Incorrect Order Submission

 - HTTPS method for request:POST
-- Test types / techniques used:Positive testing,unit testing,blackbox testing
+- Test types / techniques used:Positive testing,blackbox testing
 - How I checked:Make a request to submit an order with an incorrect book ID and a customer name ,Verify if the 'error' key in the JSON response contains the expected error message.
 - [Link to test_order](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_order.py).